marshki/adobe_installer/README.md

 - [ ] can access a networked file server; and

-- [ ] deployed Adboe locally on a `Mac OS X' client.
+- [ ] have an Adboe installer for `Mac OS X' clients.

-On your local client, tar up the Adobe install with, e.g.:
+On your local client, zip up the Adobe installer with, e.g.:

-`zip -r mac-acrobatdc-spr18.zip Adobe\ Acrobat\ DC`
+`zip -r mac-acrobatdc-spr18.zip acrobat`

 and place the file on your web server for distribution.